microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 When running this sample in VS Code, it wires up a `vscode://` or `vscode-insiders://` URI that can be used as a callback for an authentication provider.
 When running in VS Online's browser-based editor, it wires up a `https://*.online.visualstudio.com` URI without any code changes or special conditions.

-While Oauth is outside the scope of this document, note that if you adapted this sample to a real authentication provider, you may need to build a proxy service in front of the provider.
+While OAuth is outside the scope of this document, note that if you adapted this sample to a real authentication provider, you may need to build a proxy service in front of the provider.
 This is because not all providers allow `vscode://` callback URIs and others do not allow wildcard host names for callbacks over HTTPS.
-We also recommend using an [Oauth 2.0 Authorization Code with PKCE flow](https://oauth.net/2/pkce/) wherever possible (e.g Azure AD supports PKCE) to improve the security of the callback.
+We also recommend using an [OAuth 2.0 Authorization Code with PKCE flow](https://oauth.net/2/pkce/) wherever possible (e.g Azure AD supports PKCE) to improve the security of the callback.

 ### Varying behaviors when running remotely or VS Online's browser editor